Third-party cookies are not up for reelection in 2024

 Fall is approaching in an even-numbered year.
 That means inboxes are bracing for an onslaught of political advertising.

 Actually, it’s already begun and shows no signs of slowing.
-More than $8B was spent on political advertising during the 2020 presidential election year.
-This was up a whopping $1.5B from the previous presidential election cycle.
+The U.S. political ad market is projected to reach $16 billion in 2024, doubling the $8 billion that was spent on political advertising during the 2020 presidential election year.

 Where’s all that money going?
 Based on the work we do validating and cleaning political advertising lists, a significant portion of those budgets is being spent to reach nobody.
 The funds simply drown in a murky swamp full of fakes, bots, and click farms.

 The messages that actually reach consumers are frequently getting lost.
-A high-profile political strategist recently lamented receiving 25 fundraising pleas from just one campaign in a 24-hour period.
+A high-profile political strategist lamented receiving 25 fundraising pleas from just one campaign in a 24-hour period.

 Yikes!

 But we see it ourselves as consumers, right?
 Make one donation or get on the wrong list, and your info is sold and resold ad infinitum.
-The more those lists are passed around, the staler they get.
+The more those lists are passed around, the more stale they get.
 Pretty soon, campaigns are just spraying anything to anyone.
 And once they lose sight of who they’re actually reaching, they have no idea how many people are represented multiple times on their lists.
 Or if they’re talking to actual people at all.

 At the same time, voters are growing disenchanted with the negativity of many of these messages.
 Or the extremely common practice of playing fast and loose with the truth.